 What is SEGM?

-SEGM, or the Society for Evidence-based Gender Medicine, is a registered charity in the United States with 501(c)(3) non-profit status.
+SEGM, or the Society for Evidence-Based Gender Medicine, is a registered charity in the United States with 501(c)(3) non-profit status.
 SEGM is an association of professionals united by the mission to improve the quality of research and its applications in the field of gender medicine.
 Our specific focus is on care received by children, adolescents, and young adults.
 We have no political or religious affiliations.
+Since our founding, our work has focused on bringing scientific rigor to the field and facilitating debate among professionals who hold diverse perspectives about how best to support this patient group but are all equally committed to the long-term health and wellbeing of affected youth.

 What does SEGM do?

-Our primary activity is evaluation and dissemination of evidence in the field of gender medicine.
+Our core mission is the evaluation and dissemination of evidence in the field of gender medicine.
 Individuals collaborating under the auspices of SEGM have published original research, reviews of evidence, as well as critiques of previously published studies in peer-reviewed journals.
 In addition, SEGM provides grants to individual researchers and research organizations, and we pay open access fees for publications in scientific peer-reviewed journals to ensure widespread access to quality data and clinical practice guidance.

 We also maintain a website with a compendium of literature.
 It is not an exhaustive list of every study published in the field of gender medicine.
 Rather, its purpose is to highlight unsettled debates in the field.
-In our monthly Spotlight, we discuss important developments that inform the ongoing debate regarding the safety and efficacy of interventions for gender dysphoria in young people.
+In our Spotlight section, we discuss important developments that inform the ongoing debate regarding the safety and efficacy of interventions for gender dysphoria in young people.

 How many members does SEGM have?

-SEGM is not a membership organization but, since our inception, SEGM has been contacted by hundreds of clinicians and researchers concerned about the low quality of evidence in the field of gender medicine, and the risk of harm to vulnerable youth.
-Our aim is to connect professionals who believe that gender medicine should operate according to the same principles of evidence-based decision-making as is required of all other areas of medicine, and to enable them to collaborate more effectively.
+SEGM is not a membership organization.
+Since our inception, SEGM has been contacted by hundreds of clinicians and researchers concerned about the shaky scientific foundations on which the field of gender medicine has been built, and the risk of harm to vulnerable youth.
+Our aim is to connect professionals who believe that gender medicine should operate according to the same principles of evidence-based decision-making and ethical framework as is required of all other areas of medicine, and if necessary, to help them collaborate more effectively.

 What are the credentials of individuals who collaborate with SEGM?